 “Some of the students mentioned that they really liked the animations in cloning, genetic modification and DNA, where the simulations zoom in to the molecular level and show what is happening.”

 Combined, the theory and animations helped the students gain an understanding of the material, which in turn helped increase their confidence.
 All in all, Dr. Smith found her students to be more interested and engaged in the topics and more prepared for the practicals after having introduced Labster’s virtual labs.

-To learn how you can achieve similar results with your students, and how Labster can be implemented in your science classes, please read more on our Labster for Educators page, and fill out this form on the page to be contacted by a Labster representative.
+To learn how you can achieve similar results with your students, and how Labster can be implemented in your science classes, fill out this form to be contacted by a Labster representative.